-A. Unwelcome or unwanted sexual advances.
+Unwelcome or unwanted sexual advances.
 This means patting, pinching, brushing up against, hugging cornering, kissing, fondling, or any other similar physical contact which is considered unacceptable by another individual.

-B. Requests or demands for sexual favors.
+Requests or demands for sexual favors.
 This includes subtle or blatant expectations, pressures or requests for any type of sexual favor accompanied by an implied or stated promise of preferential treatment (e.g. better grade) or negative consequence concerning one's organizational, academic, or educational status.

-C. Verbal abuse or joking that is sexually oriented and considered unacceptable by another individual.
+Verbal abuse or joking that is sexually oriented and considered unacceptable by another individual.
 This includes commenting about an individual's body or appearance where such comments go beyond mere courtesy; telling "dirty jokes" that are clearly unwanted and considered offensive by others; or any other tasteless, sexually oriented comments, innuendos or actions that offend others.

-D. Engaging in any type of sexually oriented conduct that would unreasonably interfere with a student's learning environment.
+Engaging in any type of sexually oriented conduct that would unreasonably interfere with a student's learning environment.
 This includes extending unwanted sexual attentions to someone such that the student's participation in any program or activity is negatively affected.

-Creating an environment that is intimidating, hostile or offensive because of unwelcome or unwanted sexually oriented conversations, suggestions, requests, demands, physical contacts or attentions.
-F. Creating an environment that is intimidating, hostile or offensive because of the existence on school premises or during school activities of sexually oriented materials including, but not limited to, activities of sexually oriented materials including, but not limited to, photographs, or other offensive sexually graphic materials.
+Creating an environment that is intimidating, hostile or offensive E. because of unwelcome or unwanted sexually oriented conversations suggestions, requests, demands, physical contacts or attentions.
+Creating an environment that is intimidating, hostile or offensive because of the existence on school premises or during school activities of sexually oriented materials including, but not limited to, photographs, or other offensive sexually graphic materials.
 When similar behaviors to those above are based upon any of the other protected classes (e.g. race, religion, etc.), this would constitute discriminatory behavior in violation of this policy.
-COMPLAINT PROCEDURES follow the complaint procedures below.
-INFORMAL COMPLAINT PROCEDURES
+COMPLAINT PROCEDURES

-Any person who believes he or she has been discriminated against (including harassment) in violation of the terms of this policy, or is witness to discriminatory actions against another shall report it and is encouraged to
+Any person who believes he or she has been discriminated against (including harassment) in violation of the terms of this policy, or is witness to discriminatory actions against another shall report it and is encouraged to follow the complaint procedures below.